-The Victoria Foundation grants more than a million dollars a month to support hundreds of organizations each year – 366 in 2014 alone.
+The Victoria Foundation grants more than a million dollars a month to support hundreds of organizations each year.
 We have a long and valued history of strengthening community wellbeing by investing in people, opportunities and solutions.
 Building on our connections and knowledge of the non-profit sector, we provide insightful, effective grants to increase the vitality of our communities.

 What inspires us is the opportunity to make a difference in virtually every aspect of community life.
-In 2014, the Victoria Foundation granted $13.3 million, for a total of over $144 million awarded since the Foundation was established in 1936.
+In 2015, the Victoria Foundation granted $14.3 million, and we have now awarded over $163 million since the Foundation was established in 1936.

 Most of our grants follow recommendations from fund holders to grant to organizations that they wish to support.
 All of these grant recipients are registered charities in Canada or other qualified organizations under the Income Tax Act.

 Grants are also made to qualified organizations and individuals from provincial scholarship and adoption funds, including from the Irving K. Barber British Columbia Scholarship Society, the Youth Education Assistance Fund and the Lex Reynolds Adoptions and Permanency Fund.

 We also administer grants that eligible organizations can apply for.
 The Community Grants program is supported by the Vital Victoria Fund and several dozen funds with specific terms that reflect donor intentions.
 These donors have placed their trust in the Victoria Foundation to carry out their legacy.